thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 Note that the `c8y_configuration_plugin` does **not** create any child-device twin in the cloud.
 Instead the clouds child-device twins must be created upfront.

-## Details to Aspect 2: Filetransfer from/to external device
+## Fetching/Pushing configuration file from/to the external device

+To fetching/pushing configuration files to/from external devices, the `c8y_configuration_plugin` make use of the HTTP filetransfer feature of the `tedge_agent` is used (see section ....).

-To provide/consume configuration files to/from external devices, the `c8y_configuration_plugin` make use of the HTTP filetransfer feature of the `tedge_agent` is used.
+To fetching/pushing configuration files to/from external devices, the `c8y_configuration_plugin` make use of the HTTP filetransfer feature of the `tedge_agent` is used.

 The HTTP filetransfer feature of the `tedge_agent` provides the service to transfer files from external devices to the local filesystem of the thin-edge device's, and vice versa.